Sajib1472/soft_labtest/README.md

-Every lab task have seperate branch learn to use git and github
+Every lab task have seperate branch.
+Learn to use git and github